Waldo-Blom/PRG381_Project_PTA381_AM_Group-3/README.md

 ### 1. Adding the PostgreSQL JDBC Driver (By default it should be there)

 The project needs the PostgreSQL JDBC driver (`postgresql-<version>.jar`) on its classpath to connect to the database.
-This should allready be added and should not be needed but if the problem does occur here is what to do
+This should already be added and should not be needed but if the problem does occur here is what to do

 1. Download the driver `.jar` from [jdbc.postgresql.org](https://jdbc.postgresql.org/download/) if you don't already have it.
 2. In NetBeans, expand the project and right-click on **Libraries**.